MindCS2018/Calendar-Analytics/README.md

 ####Dashboard

-After login, the user is directed to the dashboard page where they choose calendars to analyze, along with a chart type and date range.
+After login, the user is directed to the dashboard page where they choose calendars to analyze, along with the chart type and date range.
 Clicking any of these buttons sends an AJAX request to the server, which then queries the database and returns an object to render the chart.

 ![alt text](static/imgs/chord.png)